empirical-org/Empirical-Core/README.md

 9. Run Redis with ```redis-server```

 10. Run the server with `bundle exec rails s`.

-Now open your browser and navigate to localhost:3000 and you should see Empirical-Core pull up properly!
-When you're done with the server, use Ctrl-C to break it and return to your commandline.
+ - Navigate your browser to localhost:3000 and you should see Empirical-Core pull up properly!
+ - When you're done with the server, use Ctrl-C to break it and return to your commandline.

 11. Run `bin/guard` to have [Guard](https://github.com/guard/guard-rspec) run
     specs when you save files.